malizad/malizad.github.io/research.md

 ---

+My research goal is to combine the three major sub-fields of the Computational Social Science including Social Media Data Analysis, Network Analysis, and Agent-based Modeling to study various social science problems.
+Below you can find a summary of my past and current projects.

 ### Identifying and Characterizing US Domestic Ideological Extremists

 Since September 11, terrorist attacks by US domestic extremists have killed nearly twice as many people as